The transition to instability for stable shear flows in inviscid fluids: Introduction

-Understanding the eigenvalue problem for Schr\"{o}dinger-type operator \eqref{Rayleigh Equation} for $c=0$ plays an undoubtedly crucial role in studying the transition threshold considered here.
-For convenience, the eigenvalue problem for the Schr\"{o}dinger-type operator for $c=0$ is recast alternatively as
+Understanding the eigenvalue problem for Schr\"{o}dinger-type operator \eqref{Rayleigh Equation} for $c=0$ plays an undoubtedly pivotal role in studying the transition threshold problem considered here.
+For convenience, the eigenvalue problem of the Schr\"{o}dinger-type operator for $c=0$ is recast alternatively as

 where $ \mathcal{H}_{m,\gamma}$ is given by

 with